trishume/sympy-wiki-with-svn/GSoC-2011-Application-Hector1618-:-Complex-Analysis.md

 * **Analytic Functions** : Complex analysis is particularly concerned with the analytic functions of complex variables and hence analytic functions are studied widely and hence whether a given function is analytic or not would be topic of interest for most of the mathematicians.
 And this function would serve the purpose.

-* **Roots** : As I mentioned, currently only polynomials with complex variable are solvable in SymPy.
+* **Zeros** : As I mentioned, currently only polynomials with complex variable are solvable in SymPy.
 I want to extend this to make sure that every function which is solvable by any other CAS system will be solvable by SymPy.
+Precisely I am targeting on polynomials, exponential and trigonometric functions.

 * **Poles** : Ones we had a function to find the roots, it would not be very difficult to make a program to find poles and their multiplicity.